 Informatics and Technology Practice

-Areas of focus include medication safety, data warehousing and mining, project management, vendor relations, electronic health record optimization and maintenance, clinical decision support, integration of systems, innovation in technology, clinical monitoring and scoring systems, analytics and research.
+Areas of focus include medication safety, data warehousing, project management, EHR optimization and maintenance, clinical decision support, system integration, innovation in technology, analytics and research.

 The informatics specialty residency at Michigan Medicine is an ASHP-accredited PGY2, one-year program designed to provide concentrated training in clinical informatics, pharmacy analytics, health information technology and automation.
 Based on the resident's background and available projects, he or she will have the opportunity to gain experience in a variety of healthcare informatics domains including technology essentials, medication safety, data warehousing and cleansing, data visualization, project management, vendor relations, clinical information systems (EHR/CPOE), clinical decision support, integration of systems, innovation in technology, clinical monitoring and scoring systems, surveillance/predictive analytics and research.